Green River Community Flag

 Earlier in the month, I visited two Green River High School sewing classes to teach about flag symbolism, design, and history.
 Students designed flags to represent each of their respective families based on the principles outlined in class.
 They then made the flags by hand as an introduction to basic sewing, and displayed them next to the voting booth at Melon Days.

-When consulting with the community, it was very clear that their flag should include watermelon which has a longstanding tradition in Green River's agricultural history, and the Book Cliffs that define the town landscape.
-The flag begins with a meandering green stripe to represent the river and also pay homage to the famous Green River melons.
+When consulting with the community, it was clear that their flag should include watermelon which has a longstanding tradition in Green River's agricultural history, and the Book Cliffs that define the town landscape.
+The flag begins with a wavy green stripe to represent the river and also pay homage to the famous Green River melons.
 It flows below a dusty red-orange silhouette of the iconic Book Cliffs.
-When we look above, big blue skies are represent not only Green River's climate, but also its outlook.
-The star is split by the crossroads of river, rail, and road, referencing the town's identity as a waypoint, and the sections radiating from the center also give tribute the missile base of the past.
+Above, big blue skies are represent not only Green River's climate, but also its bright future.
+The star is split by the crossroads of river, rail, and road, referencing the town's identity as a waypoint, and the sections radiating from the center also give tribute to the missile base of the past.